 You'll travel along lakes and across plateaus and through wide valleys.
 You'll have the chance to spot local wildlife such as bison, moose and bear.
 You will be fully guided and outfitted travelling along this true old cowboy trail.
 This is an ideal ride for beginners onwards who want to explore the largely unpopulated Canadian tundra.
 The pace of these rides is walking only with the emphasis on spotting wildlife and discovering an area only accesssible by horseback.

 There are no reviews for this holiday at the moment

-Arrive at Whitehorse International Airport and transfer to the ranch.
+In the morning transfer from Whitehorse International Airport or hotel to the ranch.
+The trip starts approx 9.30 am.
 Meet your fellow riders and hosts before heading out on a guided afternoon horseback ride from the ranch to base camp nestled in the spruce trees next to a stream.
 You'll enjoy a tasty meal cooked over the campfire before retiring to your tent for a good nights sleep.

 Today you'll be riding on to the second base camp, behind a lake in a mountain pass.
 Meandering through the wilderness this is a chance to get to know your horse as the ride follows along some beautiful open grassy ridges and along some small lakes.
 The region is beautiful country and there is a good possibility to see some wildlife such as moose and bison along the way.

 Ride and explore the area on a couple different day rides for these two days, returning to base camp every night.
 Your guide will outline different day trip options during your stay and you will get to choose your day trip